alessiostalla/portofino-cli-lisp/README.md

 ros run -- --eval "(progn (asdf:load-asd \"`pwd`/portofino-cli.asd\") (ql:quickload :portofino-cli/executable))"
 ```

 An executable file named "portofino" should be created.
-On Windows, you may rename it to "portofino.exe".
+On Windows, rename it to "portofino.exe".

+You may want to add the executable to your PATH environment variable so that you'll be able to use the command `portofino` in every directory.
+Otherwise, you'll have to specify the command's path each time, e.g., `/home/alessio/portofino`.

 ## License